Contrastive Explainable Clustering with Differential Privacy: Additional proofs for -means algorithm

 \subsection{D.3.4 Conclusion:}

-The extended experiments on the Charlottesville city dataset further validate our approach's efficacy.
+The extended experiments on all our datasets further validate our approach's efficacy.
 The balance between privacy and utility, the robustness of contrastive explanations, and the negligible impact of $\epsilon$ on explainability were consistent across datasets.
 These findings underscore the potential of our method for diverse real-world applications.